Lywx/FalconEngine/README.md

 Geometry Tool into my own renderer.
 By doing so I actually learned faster, given the necessary framework and logics in Geometry Tool.

 So I don't claim originality for entirety of this project.
+But the current code base has been diverged from the original framework in Geometry Tool.